Investigating the Gamma-Ray Emission from Explosive Dispersal Outflows with Fermi-LAT: Discussion

-Fig~\ref{fig:tsmap_3color} and its associated analysis in Section~\ref{sec: analysis} highlight significant $\gamma$-ray emission coincident with DR21.
-From Figure~\ref{fig:tsmap_3color} (b), we can see that the region is surrounded by dense gas with very high number densities of $\sim10^5$~cm$^{-3}$, as evident by the CN and 1.1 mm radio emission tracers.
-These conditions make it likely that the observed $\gamma$-ray emission is produced by CR protons, which were accelerated during the explosive event.
+{In Table~\ref{tab:table_sample}, we can see that most of the EDOs have a high total kinetic energy ($\gtrsim 10^{47}$~erg) and a high number density ($\gtrsim10^{4}$~cm$^{-3}$).} These conditions make it plausible that the observed $\gamma$-ray emission is produced by CR protons, accelerated by a shock produced in an explosive event.
 The CR protons then collide with dense gas to produce pions, and the neutral pions decay into $\gamma$-rays.

-Under these assumptions, we can evaluate the acceleration efficiency $\eta_{\rm CR}$, which tells us the fraction of outflow kinetic energy that goes into CR acceleration. $\eta_{\rm CR}$ can be approximated as
+Under these assumptions, we can evaluate the acceleration efficiency $\eta_{\rm CR}$, which tells us the fraction of outflow kinetic energy that goes into CR acceleration.
+The efficiency can be approximated as

-where $L_{\gamma}$ is the observed $\gamma$-ray luminosity, $L_{\rm outflow}$ is the total kinetic power of the EDO, and the factor of 3 in the equation is because only one-third of the pions are neutral, which will decay into $\gamma$-ray photons.
+where $L_{\gamma}$ is the observed $\gamma$-ray luminosity (reported in Table~\ref{tab:results}), $L_{\rm outflow}$ is the total kinetic power of the EDO, and the factor of 3 is because only one-third of the CR created pions are neutral and decay into $\gamma$-ray photons.
 The expression assumes the calorimetric limit, where all CR protons collide with dense gas to produce pions, giving us an upper limit on the acceleration efficiency.
-To calculate $L_{\rm outflow}$, we adopt values from previous studies on DR21. \cite{Guzman2024ALMA} used ALMA 1.3-mm continuum and CO (2–1) line emission data to constrain the kinetic energy and dynamical age to be $10^{48}$~erg and $8600$~yr, respectively.
-Therefore, $L_{\rm outflow} = \rm KE/t_{\rm dyn} \approx 4\times10^{36}~\rm erg~s^{-1}$.
-Using these values, we get $\eta_{\rm CR} \approx 15\%$.
-We note that the dynamical age of $t_{\rm dyn}$ is an upper limit on the EDO age since it was calculated based on a constant observed maximum radial velocity, implying an upper limit on $\eta_{\rm CR}$.
+To calculate $L_{\rm outflow}$, we adopt $L_{\rm outflow} = \rm KE/t_{\rm dyn}$, where $\rm KE$ is the kinetic energy and $t_{\rm dyn}$ is the dynamical age of the EDO.
+The latter is an upper limit since it is calculated based on a constant observed maximum radial velocity, leading to an upper limit on $\eta_{\rm CR}$ summarized in Table~\ref{tab:results}.
+The $\eta_{\rm CR}$ upper limits vary between $0.01\%-18\%$ for the EDOs and are in accordance with the values predicted by theoretical estimates \citep[$\approx5\%$;][]{Araudo_2021}; \citep[$\approx10^{-4}\%-10^{-3}\%$;][]{Padovani2016}.